RANGES AND FORMATS

 Apps – Games Workshop produces a range of mobile apps, including a news app, a Warhammer Age of Sigmar gaming aid app and apps for White Dwarf and Warhammer Visions magazines.
 Apps are available for iOS and Android tablets and mobile phones, and are downloadable from the App Store and Google Play store.

-- Limited Editions are the crème de la crème of Black Library titles, premium, collectible items that are packaged far more luxuriously than a standard book and come with extra material such as illustrations and maps.
-Limited editions are often signed and numbered, and will never be reprinted in the same format, thought the stories will be made available again in various ways after a period of exclusivity.
+Limited Editions are the crème de la crème of Black Library titles, premium, collectible items that are packaged far more luxuriously than a standard book and come with extra material such as illustrations and maps.
+Limited editions are often signed and numbered, and will never be reprinted in the same format, though the stories will be made available again in various ways after a period of exclusivity.

 Hardbacks are usually the first release of a new novel, novella, graphic novel or anthology of Quick Reads.
 Some hardbacks, such as those in the Horus Heresy range, include additional features like illustrations.